bluesky-social/bsky-docs/docs/tutorials/viewing-feeds.md

 ## Feed generators

-Feed generators — a.k.a. custom feeds — are created by users and organizations, and are therefore tied to an account via its DID.
+Feed generators (custom feeds) are created by users and organizations, and are therefore tied to an account via its DID.
 References to feed generators take the form of a URI with the following shape:

 ```
 at://<did>/app.bsky.feed.generator/<record_key>